h-a-graham/raytrix/README.md

 # raytrix
 A {rayshader} plugin providing a spatial framework and convenience functions for acessing and translating spatial data

+a lot more to be done here...